de Broglie-Bohm formulation of Dirac fields: Introduction

 A conflict such as the above could also not appear in the first place if we worked in a relativistic version of the dBB theory from the start.
 That is, instead of asking how the dBB theory can be made relativistic, we ask how an already relativistic theory can be written in dBB form.

 We have briefly recalled that the first step to take in order to write the dBB formulation is the polar decomposition of the wave function.
 And the relativistic theory of matter fields is the well known spinor theory.
 Therefore, the main aim in this direction should be to consider the Dirac theory and re-write it in polar form.\!
-This was done immediately by Takabayasi in \cite{tr1}, and later in \cite{tr2}.
+This was done in \cite{T1, T2}, and systematically by Takabayasi in \cite{tr1, tr2}.

-As a matter of fact, Takabayasi already studied the polar form in some detail \cite{t} and Bohm knew about it at least for the non-relativistic case \cite{bt}.
-Yet, the relativistic case is not just the non-relativistic case with no limit of small velocity, at least for spinors.
-When Dirac matter is considered the polar form necessitates of an analysis that must go deeper than what was done at the time.
+The application to the dBB theory in the Schr\"{o}dinger case was done in \cite{t} and commented in \cite{bt}.
+Extensions to include spin and relativistic invariance followed in few works \cite{LdB,Bohm-Schiller,Holland}.
+However, for spinors, studying relativistic cases does not simply mean allowing velocities to be close to their limit, as we will see.
+For the Dirac field, the polar form must be investigated more in detail then ever before.

 In this paper we bring such a deeper analysis, preparing the Dirac theory to be written in dBB formulation.